-You may be wondering what exactly you need to pack for your upcoming trip to Hawaii.
+You may be wondering what exactly you need to pack for your upcoming Hawaii vacation.
 Honestly, when it comes to packing, Hawaii is one of the easiest destinations for me.
 The chill laid back vibe of Hawaii + the year round weather forecast of sunny skies really only calls for a few key necessities.
 Even still if you are

 Well, look no further, here is the Ultimate Packing list for Hawaii plus I included a free printable so that you can print and simply start checking off.
 With kids and a husband around to distract you, sometimes you just need physical proof that you’ve got it all done!

-Ultimate Packing List for Hawaii + [ Free Printable List ]
+Ultimate Packing List for the Hawaiian Islands + [ Free Printable List ]

 While you will probably find that most things on this Hawaii packing list are obvious.
 Even I still double check with a list before heading out the door because these items are absolutely necessary.

 Carry On Luggage

 What to Bring for the Plane Ride to Hawaii

 The goal here is to be comfortable, so a great neck pillow, comfy socks, and a scarf or lightweight sweater usually do the trick.
 I like to pack an eye mask and sunglasses too (I’ve had someone keep their window open in the row in front of me and the sun was glaring straight in my eyes the whole flight).
 Lastly, I always bring chapstick and lotion to help my lips and skin stay hydrated up in the sky.
 I love that this lotion is so small and can even be thrown in my clutch, plus its gentle peony scent is perfect for on the go.
 I always want to arrive in Hawaii as my best self so I can feel that aloha spirit!

 What to Pack for the Plane Trip to Hawaii